Hny0305Lin/fork_orangemix/README.md

 ▼?

-NSFW improved merge model based on anything and everything mix ver.1.5
+This is a merged model with improved NSFW representation of anything and everything mix ver.1.5.

 ▼Use Models
 1. anything and everything mix ver.1.5 [5265dcf6]